006

 There shall be

-A new entity unix_tombstone(uid int, login_hash text)
+A new entity unix_tombstone(uid int, login_hash text) satisfying

-is unique
+uid is unique

-is unique
+login_hash is unique

-Either column may be null
+Either column may be null, but not both

-form the primary key
+uid and login_hash form the primary key

-A generated column login_hash
+A generated column login_hash on the user relation

-(see sqlalchemy.schema.Computed
+(see sqlalchemy.schema.Computed)

 \((T_l)\): A foreign key constraint User.login_hash → UnixTombstone.login_hash